 This normal maintenance procedure puts the checkpoints (metadata snapshots) on the hxdepots volume, which contains the versioned files.
-Backing up the hxdepots volume with a normal backup SDP User Guide (for Unix) Chapter 6.
-Backup, Replication, and Recovery - 17 of 35 utility like robocopy or rsync provides you with all the data necessary to recreate the server.
+Backing up the hxdepots volume with a normal backup utility like robocopy or rsync provides you with all the data necessary to recreate the server.